-Increased catastrophic wildfires of the past two decades in California have increased the level of attention to, and expenditures on, reducing vegetation and powerline conflicts.
+Increased catastrophic wildfires of the past two decades in California have increased the level of attention to, and expenditures toon, reducing vegetation and powerline conflicts.
 Since 2007, the industry has introduced many exemplary practices including the utilization of new technologies, enhanced inspection protocols, data collection and tree inventory management, and collaboration with federal and private landowners.
 While great progress has been made, the Wildfire Safety Advisory Board (Board) finds that there is potential to reduce the risks further beyond the existing utility vegetation management practices (UVM).

-To support further risk reduction from vegetation-related utility ignitions, the Board recommends that the current regulations be expanded beyond simply aerial and ground clearances within the utility right of way (ROW) to also focus on enhancing inspections, limiting the use of herbicides, and mitigating structurally unsound trees outside of the utility ROW that pose a risk of striking the lines when they fail (referred to as hazard trees).
+To support further risk reduction from vegetation-related utility ignitions, the Board recommends that the current the regulations be expanded beyond simply aerial and ground clearances within the utility right of way (ROW) to also focus on enhancing inspections, limiting the use of environmentally damaging mitigation measures such as herbicides, and mitigating potentially hazardousstructurally unsound trees outside of the utility ROW that pose a risk of striking the lines when they fail (referred to as hazard trees).i